 Northside includes a small, but active group of students who use OPT bussing services.
-At the time of this writing, it is not clear how the OPT will be working with non-public schools and students in the Fall, but we have identified the following internal steps we can take to ensure the safest possible travel and transportation of our students:
+We have identified the following internal steps we can take to ensure the safest possible travel and transportation of our students:

-- Require all students who ride OPT busses to wear masks when seated, standing, or getting on and off the bus. - Require all students waiting for the bus to socially distance. - Encourage (through our weekly family emails, school handbook, and other forms of communication) any faculty and families who can to walk, bike, or scoot to school.
+- Require all students who ride OPT busses to wear masks when seated, standing, or getting on and off the bus. - Require all students waiting for the bus to socially distance themselves. - Encourage (through our weekly family emails, school handbook, and other forms of communication) any faculty and families who can walk, bike, or scoot to school.
 There are bicycle racks available outside the K-8 campus building. - Encourage the formation of "carpool bus routes" among cohorts of students-in which families with cars take turns doing a route to pick up and/or drop off 3-4 children from their child's cohort.
-Our Parents Association will cooperate with the school to help organize this effort. - Provide disposable masks and gloves to faculty who need to take public transportation to and from work. - Whenever possible, we will let support staff who do not need to work on campus work remotely.
+Our Parents Association will cooperate with the school to help organize this effort. - Provide disposable masks and gloves to faculty who need to take public transportation to and from work.